 Geography is an important field, one that will only continue to become more critical as our world struggles with climate change.
 As the study of the planet’s systems, movements, and changes, geography provides a critical understanding of natural resources, their ability, and how humans impact the natural world.
-There has never been a better time to earn one of the best online bachelor’s degrees in geography.
+There has never been a better time to earn one of the best online bachelor’s degrees in geography!

 What is a Geography Degree?

-A bachelor of geography degree focuses on how the intricate environmental systems of the earth can affect one another and humans.
+A bachelor of geography degree also focuses on how the intricate environmental systems of the earth can affect one another and humans.
 It’s a facet of environmental science that can lead to a diverse selection of careers in water resource management, geospatial information scientists, and Geographic Information Systems (GIS) mapping, to name a few.

 How Much Can You Earn with an Online Geography Degree?